s417-lama/ppopp21-preemption-artifact/README.md

 - `ANALYSIS_INTVLS`: how often analysis computation is triggered (larger is less often)
 - `ANALYSIS_THREADS`: the number of analysis threads
 - `SIZES`: problem sizes (the number of atoms is proportional to n^3)

+## Notes

+- If benchmark programs finish without any output or error, the error message may not be shown in the console.
+Because output of benchmarks are stored in `<subdir>/results` dir (e.g., `preemption_benchmarks/results` in case of `./measure_overhead.bash`), please check `<subdir>/results/**/*.err` files to see errors output to stderr.
+- Benchmark programs may crash depending on how much memory is available.
+In that case, please change the problem sizes by seeing "Customization of this test" subsection in each benchmark above.
+- Even after interrupting the HPGMG benchmark (e.g., by Ctrl-C), the HPGMG process may remain as a backgroud process.
+Check if `hpgmg-fv` processes are running by `top` command, and if exist, please run `pkill hpgmg-fv` to kill them.